EOA-team/s2toarup/README.md

 To re-generate the results presented in the paper, execute the Python modules and shell scripts in the [processing sub-package](src/processing/) in the order the scripts are named: I.e., start with the [downloader script](src/processing/01_download_data_creodias.py) (named `01_download_data_creodias.py`), continue with [02_write_property_file.py](src/processing/02_write_property_file.py) and so on until you reach [the last script](src/processing/11_analyze_l4_uncertainty.sh).

+**IMPORTANT**
+* You have to provide the path to the SNAP graph processing tool (gpt) executable in the [S2RUT shell script](src/processing/03_s2_radiometric_uncertainty.sh)
+* You have to provide the path to the L2A_Bashrc file of the Sen2Cor installation in the [shell script running Sen2Cor](src/processing/05_execute_sen2cor.sh) and [here](src/processing/05_execute_sen2cor_orig-data.sh)

 **CAUTION**:
-    Some of the scripts require several days to terminate and consume reasonable amounts of CPU time, RAM and disk storage (e.g., running Sen2Cor several hundred times).
+    Some of the scripts require **several days to terminate** and consume reasonable amounts of CPU time, RAM and disk storage (e.g., running Sen2Cor several hundred times).
 Therefore, we also do not provide a single shell script to execute everything at once.
 Instead we recommend careful testing beforehand of the scripts (e.g., by lowering the number of scenarios generated, starting with a single S2 scene, etc.)